Why improve cycling along Thorndon Quay and not Aotea Quay?

 The port precinct was damaged in the Kaikoura earthquake, and the transport network is also vulnerable.

 The Council is now working with CentrePort on a resilient wharf as part of the city’s response to a major quake or similar event.
-It is not clear how a cycleway would fit with these plans.
+It is not clear at this stage whether a cycleway could potentially fit with these plans.

 The route would require a 6-8m-high bridge to be built over the railway lines to connect the Hutt Road cycleway to Aotea Quay.
 This would also create an uphill climb for people on bikes.